Challenges

 “pred_timestamps”: <List[float]: list of timestamps corresponding to the predicted instructions and feedbacks>}, ...]

-Each team will be allowed to make five submissions and we will provide the evaluation results of each submission as soon as possible.
 The team can choose the make the result public on the leaderboard below at any time.

 • Extended Abstract: The teams submitting to the challenge are also encouraged to submit an extended abstract through CMT.
 The page limit is a minimum of two pages and a maximum of four pages, excluding references.
 As subject area please choose “Challenge: Cooking”.